bensadeh/circumflex/README.md

 </p>

 #
 `circumflex` is Hacker&nbsp;News on the command line.
-It lets you browse submissions and comments in a way that feels native to the terminal.
+It shows top submissions and lets you read the comment section in the pager `less`.

 <p align="center">
   <img src="images/mainview.png" width="700" alt="^"/>